Vetdatahub/VetDataHub_Website/README.md

 - **Participate in discussions** and provide feedback on datasets.
 - **Access the API** for programmatic access to datasets.

-## API Documentation
+## Commmunity

-For detailed information on how to interact with the VetDataHub API, refer to the [API Documentation](link/to/api/docs).
+You can join the VetDataHub community on discord [here](https://discord.gg/XEKB767wgT)

 ## Contributing